 spaces at end of sentence One space follows all closing punctuation.

 Spanish language Use the HFC Spanish Editorial Style Guide (483KB PDF) and The Chicago Manual of Style.
-See capitalization; foreign words; Latino, Latina, Latinx; park names in translated NPS media; quotation marks; Rio Grande; Spanish, Spaniard.
+See capitalization; non-English words; Latino, Latina, Latinx; park names in translated NPS media; quotation marks; Rio Grande; Spanish, Spaniard.

 Spanish, Spaniard Capitalize.
 Either is acceptable when referring to people.
 Spanish is used commonly today; Spaniard is more formal.
 Do not use “the Spanish” as a collective noun if you mean “the Spanish colonists” or “the Spanish people.”